 I wish I could say that the answer is "no"; unfortunately, that's probably not the case.
 Each situation is individual, because the damages are unique to each structure, the people different and the legal jurisdictions as variable as the people.
 In general, the more damage you have, the more difficult it will be to reach a resolution and the more documentation you will need to support your claim.
 Of course, the larger your claim, the more motivation you will have to do that documentation.
 The documentation items mentioned here should give you a good start on what you will need.

 Getting all this documentation together may be difficult, if you work outside the home during the day, but don't let that discourage you.
+Also, do not be deterred if you can't get all the forms of documentation discussed in this chapter.
 Any amount of documentation of construction and damage is better than none.
-Even though preparing all this documentation is a lot of work, it will be well worth your time, if your damages amount to tens of thousands of dollars (or more), as is typical.
+Even though preparing documentation can be a lot of work, it will be well worth your time, if your damages amount to tens of thousands of dollars (or more), as is typical.

 Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.